softprops/lando/README.md

 Lando is different.
 Lando's sole focus is on writing **applications**.
 It shifts the responsibility of managing servers to AWS.
 This removes the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing these yourself.
 Put more directly AWS lambda let's you run code without thinking about servers.

-Lando is designed to work with the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that exist outside Rust.

-Lando's embraces the Rust community standard [http](https://crates.io/crates/http) crate as it's interface for API Gateway.
-Lando extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a Rust application with one of lamdba's [lowest overhead runtimes](https://medium.com/@nathan.malishev/lambda-cold-starts-language-comparison-%EF%B8%8F-a4f4b5f16a62), Python 3.6.
-Lando specifically targets API Gateway triggered lambdas.
+Lando's embraces the Rust community's [http](https://crates.io/crates/http) crate as it's interface for API Gateway.
+Lando extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily deploying Rust applications with one of lamdba's [lowest overhead runtimes](https://medium.com/@nathan.malishev/lambda-cold-starts-language-comparison-%EF%B8%8F-a4f4b5f16a62), Python 3.6.
+Lando targets API Gateway triggered lambdas.
 Checkout crowbar for other types of [lambda triggers](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).

 A *large* and *mature* ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Because these tools are likely to already exist within organizations, the barrier of introducing Rustlang into their arsenel will be much lower.